Two of the best pitchers in Cardinals history _ Dizzy Dean and Mort Cooper _ each yielded 19 hits in a game, and won.

 Two days after pitching 1.1 innings of relief, Dean went all 12 innings, yielding 19 hits and two walks (he also hit two batters), and improved his record to 9-2.
 The Reds stranded 13 and had no home runs.
 Boxscore

 _ Cardinals 4, Phillies 3, Sept.
-24, 1944, at Philadelphia: In his last regular-season start of the year, Cooper went the route and earned the win in the first game of a doubleheader when Whitey Kurowski broke a 3-3 tie with a home run off Phillies starter Ken Raffensberger in the 16th inning.
+24, 1944, at Philadelphia: In his last regular-season start of the year, Cooper went the route and earned the win when Whitey Kurowski broke a 3-3 tie with a home run off Phillies starter Ken Raffensberger in the 16th inning.

-Philadelphia scored single runs in the first, third and fourth innings before Cooper shut out the Phillies over the last 12.
+Philadelphia scored single runs in the first, third and fourth before Cooper shut them out over the last 12.
 Of Philadelphia’s 19 hits, 18 were singles (first baseman Tony Lupien doubled).
 Boxscore

 Cooper’s line: 16 innings, 19 hits, 3 runs, 5 walks, 7 strikeouts.